bbauska/W3Cx-3of5/README.md

 Tim Berners-Lee at his desk in CERN, 1994

-[Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) wrote a [proposal](https://www.w3.org/History/1989/proposal.html) in 1989 for a system called the World Wide Web.
+<a href="https://www.w3.org/People/Berners-Lee/">Tim Berners-Lee</a> wrote a <a href="https://www.w3.org/History/1989/proposal.html">proposal</a> in 1989 for a system called the World Wide Web.
 He then created the first Web browser, server, and Web page.
 He wrote the first specifications for URLs, HTTP, and HTML.

 In October 1994, Tim Berners-Lee founded the World Wide Web Consortium (W3C) at the Massachusetts Institute of Technology, Laboratory for Computer Science \[MIT/LCS\] in collaboration with <a href="https://home.cern/">CERN</a>, where the Web originated (see information on the <a href="https://www.w3.org/Daemon/">original CERN Server</a>, with support from DARPA and the <a href="https://ec.europa.eu/index_en.htm">European Commission</a>.

 In April 1995, <a href="https://www.inria.fr/">Inria</a> became the first European W3C host, followed by <a href="https://www.keio.ac.jp/>Keio University of Japan</a> (Shonan Fujisawa Campus) in Asia in 1996.
 In 2003, <a href="https://www.ercim.eu/">ERCIM</a> took over the role of European W3C Host from Inria.
 In 2013, W3C announced <a href="https://ev.buaa.edu.cn/">Beihang University</a> as the fourth Host.

-In addition to these four Host locations that employ W3C staff, there are [W3C Offices](https://www.w3.org/Consortium/Offices/staff) around the globe that support the developer communities in their regions and organize local events.
+In addition to these four Host locations that employ W3C staff, there are <a href="https://www.w3.org/Consortium/Offices/staff">W3C Offices</a> around the globe that support the developer communities in their regions and organize local events.
 Find the one next to your place!

-<h3>A few figures</h3>
+<h4>A few figures</h4>

 As of June 2020, W3C:
 <ul>
-<li>Is a <a href="https://www.w3.org/Consortium/Member/List)-driven">member</a>-driven organization composed of nearly 430 companies, universities, start-ups, etc. from all over the world.</li><br/>
+<li>Is a <a href="https://www.w3.org/Consortium/Member/List)-driven">member</a>-driven organization composed of nearly 430 companies, universities, start-ups, etc. from all over the world.</li>
-<li>Holds 44 <a href="https://www.w3.org/groups/">technical groups</a>, including Working and Interest Groups where technical specifications are discussed and developed.</li><br/>
+<li>Holds 44 <a href="https://www.w3.org/groups/">technical groups</a>, including Working and Interest Groups where technical specifications are discussed and developed.</li>
-<li>Published over 7,181 <a href="https://www.w3.org/TR/">published technical reports</a>, including 430 Web standards (or W3C Recommendations) - since January 1st,1995.</li><br/>
+<li>Published over 7,181 <a href="https://www.w3.org/TR/">published technical reports</a>, including 430 Web standards (or W3C Recommendations) - since January 1st,1995.</li>
-<li>Runs a <a href="https://www.w3.org/Consortium/Translation/">translation program</a> to foster the translation of its specifications: see the <a href="https://www.w3.org/Consortium/Translation/matrix.html">translation matrix</a> currently listing 304 available translations of W3C recommendations.</li><br/>
+<li>Runs a <a href="https://www.w3.org/Consortium/Translation/">translation program</a> to foster the translation of its specifications: see the <a href="https://www.w3.org/Consortium/Translation/matrix.html">translation matrix</a> currently listing 304 available translations of W3C recommendations.</li>
-<li>Hosts 337 <a href="https://www.w3.org/community/groups/">Community and Business Groups</a>, where developers, designers, and anyone passionate about the Web have a place to hold discussions and publish ideas.</li><br/>
+<li>Hosts 337 <a href="https://www.w3.org/community/groups/">Community and Business Groups</a>, where developers, designers, and anyone passionate about the Web have a place to hold discussions and publish ideas.</li>
-<li>Gathers over 12,912 active participants constituting the W3C community.</li><br/>
+<li>Gathers over 12,912 active participants constituting the W3C community.</li>
-<li>Has a <a href="https://www.w3.org/People/">technical staff</a> composed of 64 people, spread on all five continents.</li><br/>
+<li>Has a <a href="https://www.w3.org/People/">technical staff</a> composed of 64 people, spread on all five continents.</li>
 </ul>

 <div align="right">